microsoft/vscode-docs/docs/extensions/language-support.md

 >**Basic**
 >
->Return all symbols define by the source code within the folder opened in VS Code.
+>Return all symbols define by the source code within the open folder.
 Define the kinds of symbols such as variables, functions, classes, methods, etc.

 >**Advanced**
 >